-(1) The petitioner may, by motion, request an extension of a risk protection order at any time within thirty (30) days before the end of the order.

-(2) Upon receipt of the motion to extend, the court shall order that a hearing be held no later than fourteen (14) days after receipt of the motion and shall schedule such hearing; provided, that if the motion to extend is filed within fourteen (14) days of the date the risk protection order is due to expire, then the court shall also order a temporary extension of the risk protection order to coincide with the date of the hearing.
-The respondent must be personally served in the same manner provided by subsection (k).

-(3) In determining whether to extend a risk protection order issued under this section, the court may consider all relevant evidence, including the evidence described in subsection (e).

-(4) If the court finds by clear and convincing evidence that the requirements for issuance of a risk protection order as provided in this section continue to be met, then the court must extend the order.
+- (1) The petitioner may, by motion, request an extension of a temporary mental health order of protection at any time within thirty (30) days before the end of the order. - (2) Upon receipt of the motion to extend, the court shall order that a hearing be held no later than fourteen (14) days after receipt of the motion and shall schedule such hearing; provided, that if the motion to extend is filed within fourteen (14) days of the date the temporary mental health order of protection is due to expire, then the court shall also order a temporary extension of the temporary mental health order of protection to coincide with the date of the hearing.
+The respondent must be personally served in the same manner provided by subsection (j). - (3) In determining whether to extend a temporary mental health order of protection issued under this section, the court may consider all relevant evidence, including the evidence described in subsection (e). - (4) If the court finds by clear and convincing evidence that the requirements for issuance of a temporary mental health order of protection as provided in this section continue to be met, then the court must extend the order.

 However, if, after notice to the respondent, the motion for extension is uncontested and no modification of the order is sought, then the order may be extended on the basis of a motion or affidavit stating that there has been no material change in relevant circumstances since entry of the order and stating the reason for the requested extension.